bbauska/UC-Davis-Inter-jQuery-old/README.md

 download the lecture video, view transcripts, PDFs of the lecture slides, and find additional readings or files.

 If you run into any issues during this course, learner support is available to all Coursera students.
 The link for Coursera’s Learner support is included below.
-The Help Center/Learner Support includes topics such as account setup, payments, enrollment questions, and troubleshooting common problems.
+The <a href="https://learner.coursera.help/hc/en-us">Help Center/Learner Support</a> includes topics such as account setup, payments, enrollment questions, and troubleshooting common problems.

 If you find any content issues, be sure to let the course staff know by flagging the lecture, assignment, reading, or quiz and this will inform us of where these issues occur.
 Here is the link for more information on how to Flag an Issue - it is also listed below.